FLAMEGPU/docs/flamegpu/api.rst

 Setting Simulation Constants (Global Variables)
 -----------------------------------------------

-Simulation constants defined within the environment section of the XMML model definition (or the initial agents state file) may be directly referenced within an agent function using the name specified within the variable definition (see \cref{sec:221}).
+Simulation constants defined within the environment section of the XMML model definition (or the initial agents state file) may be directly referenced within an agent function using the name specified within the variable definition (see :ref:`Simulation Constants (Global Variables)`).
 It is not possible to set constant variables within an agent function however, the simulation API creates methods for setting simulation constants which may be called either at the start of the simulation (either manually or within an initialisation function) or between simulation iterations (for example as part of an interactive visualisation).
 The code below demonstrates the function prototype for setting a simulation constant with the name `A_CONSTANT`.